Peter is a valuable project stakeholder.

-Let’s get clear on the approach.
+Let’s get clear on a few things:

-Even if a person acts somewhat aggressive, passive or in any other unsuitable manner.
+Even if a person acts somewhat aggressive, passive, or in any other unsuitable manner.

 It doesn’t mean that he or she is your enemy.

 In most case the root cause is one of the following: